 The Benefits of Parental Controls

 You can’t put a price tag on peace of mind.
-As a parent, parental controls allow you to cross off screen time management on your list of worries, knowing that your kids can browse more safely and not spend all their time online.
+As a parent, parental control for computers and mobile devices allow you to cross off screen time management on your list of worries, knowing that your kids can browse more safely and not spend all their time online.

 Parental controls provide a snapshot of what your family is doing online—so you don’t have to guess what your kids might be up to.
 Here’s the rundown of all the perks you can look forward to with parental controls.

 Not all screen time is bad, but setting healthy limits on screen time is key to keeping your kids healthy, both mentally and physically.
 Parental controls allow you to pre-set daily screen times or decide on the fly to Pause the Internet® with the touch of a button.
 You can also track your family’s usage without asking intrusive questions every time you see your kids pull out their phones.